midhunkalarikkal/FullDomain/Notes/MongoDB.md

 db.collectionName.aggregate([{ $sample: { size: 3 } }]);
 ```

-`$merge` - Writes the result of the aggregation pipeline to a collection, merging the data with an existing collection.
+`$merge` - merges the result of the aggregation pipeline to an existing collection.
 ```js
 db.sales.aggregate([
   {